-- Find the compression stroke on the #1 cylinder. - Rotate the propeller while keeping a finger over the spark plug hole until you feel air pressure building. - Thread in the Piston Stop.
-(Install by hand only.) - Locate the angle that the Piston Stop is contacting on either side of TDC:
+- Find the compression stroke on the #1 cylinder. - Rotate the propeller while keeping a finger over the spark plug hole. - When you feel air pressure building, this is the compression stroke. - Install the Piston Stop.
+(Thread in by hand only.)